-- Anyone who is 16+ years old.
-Youth between the ages of 12 and 16 years old can take this training if they are accompanied by an adult.
+- Anyone who's 16 years or older.
+Youth between the ages of 12 and 16 years old can take this training if they're accompanied by an adult.

-- If you have graduated from a recognized trapper education training course in another Canadian jurisdiction, you may not need to take this training.
+- If you've graduated from a recognized trapper education training course in another Canadian jurisdiction, you may not need to take this training.
 Email firstname.lastname@example.org to find out.

-- If you are a trapper who hasn't been licensed for 10+ years we recommend you take this workshop as a refresher.
+- If you're a trapper who has not been licensed for 10 or more years we recommend you take this workshop as a refresher.

 Previously licensed trappers 65 years and older are exempt from the training requirement.

 Watch this page for upcoming trapper education workshops and then register.

 Registration for fall 2023 trapper training workshops opens August 17 at 12 p.m.

 There are 12 seats in these workshops.
 They're available on a first-come, first-served basis.
 Yukon residents will be given priority due to limited seating.
 If you register in person you may be served before those who register by phone.

 - Reserve your seat at a workshop in person at any Department of Environment office or call Client Solutions at 667-5652 or 1-800-661-0408, extension 5652.